 This course will provide the student with a complete overview of how to formulate and present a business plan.
-Using business plan writing software, the students will finish and present a comprehensive business plan.
+The students will finish and present a comprehensive business plan that draws upon many themes learned throughout the program.
 (Prerequisite: ENGL120W)

-BUS224W Entrepreneurship Internship (1 Credit)
+BUS224W Entrepreneurship Internship 0-3-1